 A strong advocate for music education, the ICP has partnered with several conservatories and educational institutions in order to offer lessons and masterclasses to students of all cultural and economic backgrounds, many of whom have little or no opportunity to work with internationally recognized musicians.

 An important part of the Israeli Chamber Project’s mission is to support emerging Israeli composers by commissioning works specifically for the ensemble.
-Composers commissioned so far have included Matan Porat, Jonathan Keren, Gilad Cohen, Yohanan Chendler, Amit Gilutz, and Zohar Sharon.
+Composers commissioned so far have included Matan Porat, Jonathan Keren, Gilad Cohen, Yohanan Chendler, Amit Gilutz, Zohar Sharon, as well as American composer Lowell Liebermann.

 Continuing its strong commitment to education the ICP holds master classes for students at the Kaufman Center’s Special Music High School while continuing its relationship with a number of conservatories across Israel.
-Its programs will continue to feature new music, presenting the US Premiere of Zohar Sharon’s The Ice Palace, commissioned for the Israeli Chamber Project by the Adele and John Gray Endowment Fund and the world premiere of a work by Lowell Liebermann.
+Its programs will continue to feature new music, presenting the works of Gilad Hochman, Zohar Sharon, and Mordecai Seter.

 The Israeli Chamber Project is dedicated to bringing a unique musical experience to a worldwide audience.
 To that end, we:

-- Present the public with high quality chamber music performances
+- Present the public with the highest quality chamber music performances

 - Feature both classic and rarely heard chamber masterworks side by side with newly commissioned music by Israeli composers